Trung28899/NodeJS-MongoDB/README.txt

                 operation
             +, See ./controllers/shop.js: under postCard() for handling adding to cart action

+        - Storing multiple Items into Cart:
+            +, Code in 12nd Commit
+            +, See in ./models/user.js: under addToCart() to see how to store multiple Items

+        - Rendering '/cart' page:
+            +, Code in 13rd Commit
+            +, See in ./models/user.js: under getCart() for getting all products in cart with correct data format

 IV.
 Other Notes:
     What is in this module:
         - What is MongoDB